Yashsharma1911/file-store-service/README.md

 ## Deploy file store in Docker (Optional)

-Run below command to deploy application constainers, it will start Minio container exposed at `:9000` port and will start server container at `:30000` port.
+Run below command to deploy application containers, it will start Minio container exposed at `:9000` port and will start server container at `:30000` port.

 ```bash
 make docker-up